kade-robertson/ddragon/README.md

 - `sync` (on by default) enables the synchronous client.
   - Provides the `ddragon::client` and `ddragon::cache_middleware` module.
-  - Provides the re-exported `ddragon::Client` client.
+  - Provides the re-exported `ddragon::Client` and `ddragon::ClientBuilder` impls.
   - Adds `cacache-sync`, `url`, `thiserror`, and `ureq` with the `json` feature enabled as dependencies.
 - `async` enables the asynchronous client.
   - Provides the `ddragon::async_client` module.
-  - Provides the re-exported `ddragon::AsyncClient` client.
+  - Provides the re-exported `ddragon::AsyncClient` and `ddragon::AsyncClientBuilder` impls.
   - Adds `reqwest` with the `json` feature, `reqwest-middleware` and `http-cache-reqwest` as dependencies.
 - `image` enables image fetching and caching.
   - Both clients will receive `image_of` and `sprite_of` for any model which implements `HasImage`.